ktvanzwol/nimi-vba/README.md

 ```
 This statement converts a Unicode String to a C Style string stored in a Byte array.
 In the same way you can pass the pointer to this Byte array to a C function like so: ``VarPtr(buffer(0))``.

-#### Using the ``ByRef str As String`` declaration
+#### Using the ``ByVal str As String`` declaration
-VBA can handle the unicode convertion automatically when you define the argument using a ``ByRef String``.
-This works on most cases when you are dealing with input only arguments, typically defined as ``const char *`` in C. As soon as you need to be able to pass a ``NULL`` pointer value you need to use the more generic ``LongPtr`` and Byte array declaration method wich is typical when receiving strings.
+VBA can handle the unicode convertion automatically when you define the argument using a ``ByVal String``.
+This works on most cases when you are dealing with input only arguments, typically defined as ``const char *`` in C. As soon as you need to be able to pass a ``NULL`` pointer value you need to use the more generic ``LongPtr`` and Byte array declaration method wich is more typical when receiving strings.

 ## VBA Resources
 - [Declare statement (VBA) | Microsoft Docs](https://docs.microsoft.com/en-us/office/vba/language/reference/user-interface-help/declare-statement)